grepory/buildar/README.md

 ## Usage

-TODO: Write usage instructions here
+TODO: How does it work?

 ## Contributing